Disclosure: When you make a purchase through our links, we may receive a commission.

 It’s true that grease is tough to completely remove from the chain, but with a strong degreaser, this job can be done easily.
 After full cleaning treatment, use immersive wax.
 They are super dry, so do not allow dirt to stick easily.

 According to ZFC if we re-wax our chain after each wet ride or after covering 300 km, then we can expand the lifespan of our chain to about 15,000 km.
-And this also helps in increasing the lifespan of other drivetrain components like cassettes and chainrings.
+This also helps in increasing the lifespan of other drivetrain components like cassettes and chainrings.

 Another benefit of immersive waxing or waxing lube is that it makes cleaning a handy process.
 That means you need no expensive degreaser.
 At the end of the day, it helps you save a lot of time.